adrianhopebailie/web-monetization/explainer.md

 ## Design Discussion Points

-This proposal is modelled on a working implementation (setup by the WM Provider, [Coil](https://coil.com)) that uses a browser extension to provide the necessary browser-side functionality.
+This proposal is modelled on a working implementation that uses a browser extension to provide the necessary browser-side functionality.
 However, there are various design decisions that may be worth discussing further as a community as we figure out how this could be built directly into browsers.

 By bringing this work to the WICG, our goal is to get input from multiple WM providers and implementors to refine the design and produce a W3C standards-track specification.